samuelreyes982/claude-image-hw-bypass/README.md

 ##  Responsible Disclosure

 This repository documents a security finding for the purpose of improving AI safety.
 The full Python exploit script is **not included** to prevent misuse.
-A cryptographic hash of the generated code is available upon request to verified researchers.

 ##  Repository Contents